 The highly regulated environment in healthcare software development and the need to meet the numerous compliance requirements were initially thought to be challenges for adoption of Agile methodologies in the healthcare niche.

-However, FDA’s endorsement of Agile for healthcare software development proves that it can effectively be used to develop compliant medical software.
+However, FDA’s endorsement of Agile for healthcare software development proves that it can effectively be used to develop compliant healthcare software.

 1. Sprint Planning